The Early Show: The CBS Morning News (1963)

 In an effort to emulate Today, which had Barbara Walters as a co-anchor, Rudd was teamed up with former The Washington Post reporter Sally Quinn, who received considerable publicity despite having no prior television experience.
 The broadcasts did little to shape the ratings beyond third place, with Quinn garnering little enthusiasm.
-In January 1974, she was put off the anchor desk in favor of contributing "special features and interviews daily from Washington."
-Quinn left after the February 1, 1974 telecast.
-A more experienced correspondent, Bruce Morton, later took over the Washington desk, remaining there until 1977.
+In January 1974, she was removed from the anchor desk, with the network attempting to allow her to be a contributor from Washington.
+She declined the perceived demotion and departed the show on February 1.
+A more experienced correspondent, Bruce Morton, would replace her in the Washington bureau, remaining there until 1977.
 During that period, the newscast evolved into a straightforward delivery of the morning news, much like Cronkite's evening newscast.
 Despite the anchor turnover through the years, the broadcast set a consistent tone which emphasized news and ideas over celebrity gossip or self-help tips.
 Following Morton's departure, correspondent Barry Serafin took over anchor duties at the Washington desk.
 Morton and Rudd were each awarded a Peabody Award for their work in 1976.
 The anchor desk was subsequently shared by the team of Lesley Stahl and Richard Threlkeld (who co-anchored the program from 1977 to 1979), while Morton and Rudd returned to provide feature reports and commentary; Rudd would again leave the program in 1979.